pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step10.md

 OK, that was a trick!
 Note how in the consumer's `Product` definition, it doesn't actually use the `version` field?
 PactFlow knows all of the consumers needs down to the field level.
 Because no consumer uses `version` this is a safe operation.

-Reset our change `git reset --hard origin/feat/advanced-drift`{{execute}}
+Reset our change `git reset --hard main`{{execute}}

 1. Try changing the provider code in a way that will break it's existing consumer.
-For example, comment out all references to `name` in `example-provider/src/product/product.js`{{copy}} and in the oas `example-provider/openapi.yaml`{{copy}} at lines 31/54/93/114/122/123
+For example, comment out all references to `name` in `example-bi-directional-provider-drift/src/product/product.js`{{copy}} and in the oas `example-bi-directional-provider-drift/openapi.yaml`{{copy}} at lines 31/54/93/114/122/123

     1. `git add . && git commit -m 'feat: remove name'`{{execute}}
     2. Run the following command to publish, ensuring it is run after the test run `npm run test:inmemory`{{execute}} to capture the exit code